tersesystems/securitybuilder/README.md

 * There's no real need to use your own SecureRandom, and you don't need to use `useInstanceStrong`, the entropy pool is the same and [you may get blocking](https://tersesystems.com/blog/2015/12/17/the-right-way-to-use-securerandom/).
 Use `EntropySource`.

 ### WARNING

+Please be aware that some of the algorithms in the JCA are way, way out of date.

 If you need a cryptography API, **DON'T USE THE JCA!**  Even with these builders, building your own crypto using a low level library is like [juggling chainsaws in the dark](https://www.usenix.org/sites/default/files/conference/protected-files/hotsec15_slides_green.pdf).
 In particular, low level libraries don't do key management and key rotation very well.